jessepav/libgdx-wiki-old/Projection,-viewport,-&-camera.md

 # Creating a Square

-Create a new libgdx desktop project named `projection-viewport-camera`.
+Create a new libGDX desktop project named `projection-viewport-camera`.
 Create a class called `ProjectionViewportCamera` that implements `ApplicationListener` and put it in the package `com.example.projectionviewportcamera`.
-For full instruction on how to set up a libgdx desktop (and Android) project, look at the [MyFirstTriangle](My-First-Triangle-(Example)) tutorial.
+For full instruction on how to set up a libGDX desktop (and Android) project, look at the [MyFirstTriangle](My-First-Triangle-(Example)) tutorial.
 Unlike in that tutorial, we're going to show a square instead of a rectangle.
 Here's the code for `ProjectionViewportCamera`:

 ```java
 package com.example.projectionviewportcamera;